-Role-based administration enables you to share the configuration and monitoring responsibilities for your organization among several individuals.
+With role-based administration, you can share the configuration and monitoring responsibilities for your organization among several individuals.
 One or more senior administrators might have full configuration privileges for all devices, while one or more junior administrators have less configuration and monitoring authority or different areas of jurisdiction.

 For example, one administrator might have complete configuration and monitoring authority over all of the Fireboxes in an organization's Eastern region, but could only monitor the devices deployed in the company’s Central and Western regions.
 Another administrator could have full authority over the Central region, but could only monitor Western and Eastern region devices.

 For your centrally managed devices, you can use WatchGuard System Manager (WSM) and WatchGuard Server Center to create and implement the different administrator roles for your organization.
 All the role-based administration settings you create are stored and managed on your Management Server, so they are accessible with WSM or WatchGuard Server Center.
 When you make a change to role-based administration with WSM, the change automatically appears in WatchGuard Server Center.

 You can also use role-based administration for your individual Fireboxes.
 For a single device, the device management users you create are stored and managed on the Firebox.
 When you add device management user accounts to a device, those user accounts are only available on that device, and you must connect to that device to use or manage the user accounts.

 We recommend the use of AuthPoint multi-factor authentication to further secure your management connections to the Firebox.
 Fore more information about how to configure AuthPoint integration for your Firebox, see About AuthPoint.